Cryogenic sensor enabling broad-band and traceable power measurements

-Traceability to the SI at low power, typically below $-70$~dBm, may be challenging, as it falls below the operating power range of typical commercial power sensors \cite{thesis_rf_sensors}.
-Inconveniently, calibration of rf power in a cryostat with heavily attenuated lines is not straightforward because the high attenuation calls for characterization in segments, yet the components are physically inaccessible when the cryostat is cold.
-In addition, if one has only a room temperature power meter, the signal has to be taken back from cryogenic temperatures to the room temperature.
-Since the lines are typically heavily attenuated, this requires amplification and calibration of the gain of the amplification chain, which adds uncertainties and noise to the measurement.
-For example for this reason, we recently introduced a method of calibrating the gain of cryogenic amplification chains~\cite{doi:10.1063/1.5096262}, but yet a cryogenic power sensor seems more appealing for measuring rf power at low temperatures.
 Devices used in circuit quantum electrodynamics \cite{cQED_Blais,cQED_Wendin} (cQED) call for accurate characterization of the ambient radiation and their microwave properties at ultralow power levels.
 Experiments in cQED are based on superconducting circuits that use nonlinear elements, i.e., qubits, which operate mainly between 4 and 20 GHz \cite{qubit_review} and at a low signal level to prevent unwanted artifacts such as alternating-current (ac) Stark shifts~\cite{stark-effect_qubit}.
 In this context, there is a strong incentive to develop efficient and practical detectors operating in the microwave range.
 Although some detectors for itinerant microwave photons recently managed to reach single-photon sensitivity with efficiencies up to~$96\%$ \cite{dassonneville2020numberresolved,Nakamura_mw_detector_2018,Wallraff_mw_detector_2018}, they rely on discrete qubit transitions or on cavity-confined photons to facilitate detection \cite{N_Roch_cavity,Wenner_cavity}.
 This limits signal amplitude calibration to a narrow relative bandwidth~\cite{photon_calib_Deppe} with the possibility of extending it to 1~GHz by observing a high-level ac Stark shift in a multilevel quantum system with a large frequency detuning \cite{stark_shift_calib, 2020_Schneider}, but this extension comes at the cost of reduced energy sensitivity.